Are you looking to build a home gym with a power rack or add a power rack to your existing home gym?

 - Only available in 1 color

 Next up on our list of the best power racks for home use, we have the Rack 48 by American Barbell.

 This is another nice rack that is very high quality and would be a nice addition to your home gym.

 It is made of 3″x3″ 11 gauge steel and uses 3/4″ hardware so you know it can handle some serious weight and not even flinch.

-If you have a shorter ceiling this would be a good rack to consider because it is available in a 7″ tall model.
+This would be a good rack to consider if you have a shorter ceiling because it is available in a 7″ tall model.

-Rack 48 is very well built, sturdy, and has a better look than our second choice, it also has a bigger price tag at around $1310.00 as we write this article.
+Rack 48 is very well built, sturdy, and has a better look than many power racks out there.
+It also has a heftier price tag at around $1310.00 as we write this article.

 - Solid and sturdy build using 3″x3″ 11 gauge steel and 3/4″ bolts